Tuesday, January 22, 2008 |

 Fat breakdown usually occurs at a lower level of insulin (i.e. It occurs few hours after a meal).
 As the insulin levels are usually higher for a person with insulin resistance fat breakdown is eventually switched off resulting in weight gain.
 Without fat breakdown enlarged fat cells gets stored in your body which will cause variety of other problems.

 Enlarged fat cells secrete a variety of other hormones which will act on the muscles and the muscles become more resistant to insulin.
 This will cause the pancreas gland to secrete larger further larger amounts of insulin in order to maintain the normal blood glucose level.
 Thus it becomes harder to achieve fat breakdown due to higher insulin levels.
+For PCOS women it is easy to gain weight because the process of fat breakdown is halted and very difficult to lose weight despite diet and exercise.

 How does insulin resistance cause PCOS?